Near optimal sparsity-constrained group testing: improved bounds and algorithms: Introduction

-As we outline further below, we nearly completely close these gaps for $\Delta$-divisible items, and we close them completely for $\Gamma$-sized tests in the special case $\beta = 0$ (i.e., $\Gamma = \Theta(1)$) for all $\theta \in (0,1)$.
-While the regime $\beta \in (0,1)$ is also of interest, it appears to require different techniques, and is deferred to future work.
+As we outline further below, we nearly completely close these gaps for $\Delta$-divisible items, and we close them completely for $\Gamma$-sized tests in the special case $\beta = 0$ (i.e., $\Gamma = \Theta(1)$) for all $\theta \in (0,1)$. \geb{We achieve these results using both the DD and SCOMP algorithms introduced in \cite{Aldridge_2014}.} While the regime $\beta \in (0,1)$ is also of interest, it appears to require different techniques, and is deferred to future work.

 Gandikota et al.~\cite{Gandikota_2016} additionally gave explicit designs (i.e., test matrices that can be deterministically constructed in polynomial time), but these give worse scaling laws, and are therefore of less relevance to our results based on random designs.
 In a distinct but related line of works, Macula \cite{Macula_1996} and Inan et al.~\cite{Inan_2017,Inan_2020} developed designs for the much stronger guarantee of {\em uniform recovery}, i.e., a single test matrix that uniquely recovers any infected set of size at most $k$, without allowing any error probability.
-This stronger guarantee comes at the price of requiring considerably more tests, and we thus omit a direct comparison and refer the interested reader to \cite{Inan_2017,Inan_2020,Macula_1996} for details.
+This stronger guarantee comes at the price of requiring considerably more tests, and we thus omit a direct comparison and refer the interested reader to \cite{Macula_1996,Inan_2017,Inan_2020} for details.